Mashiro3131/Mashiro3131/README.md

 <h4 align="left">

-- 📚 I’m currently learing **C++, Python Cloud Computing**
+- 📚 I’m currently learing **C++, Python and Cloud Computing**

-- 📖 I’m looking for help to build an app for iOS in Swift!
+- 📖 I’m looking for help to build an app for iOS in Swift using a API or learn new programming languages!

 - 👾 Reach me on discord ! **Mashiro#3131**